 While frying the bread, be very careful.
 It burns in a second.

-Ensure the ghee is not too hot, and fry the bread slices on medium heat until golden brown.
+Ensure the ghee is not too hot.
+Fry the bread slices on medium heat until golden brown.

 The sugar syrup should not be too thick.

-The rabdi to top shahi tukda should be of flowing consistency but not too thin.
+The rabdi to top shahi tukda should have flowing consistency but not be too thin.

 Frequently Asked Questions